From procedure to running workflow in 48 hours.

 Your team reviews the change set

 Every proposal is a change set with a full diff.
-Your quality team inspects and refines it — this window is yours, and nothing goes live without human approval.
+Your quality team inspects and refines it.
+This window is yours, and nothing goes live without human approval.

 4. Hours 26–40

-Validation evidence is generated
+Validation pack is generated

 5. Hours 40–48